Murasing: Funeral system

-In the Murasing clan, funeral rites are perform in two ways.
+In the Murasing clan, funeral rites are performed in two ways.
 Non-vegetarian are cremated and vegetarians are buried.
 The body is cleaned with water and dressed in new clothes.
 Relatives take a last look at the body.
 After that the body is carried with waying and holy song, and buried or cremated.

 Male non-vegetarians are cremated on seven stages of wood.
-Female non-vegetarian are cremate on five stages of wood.
+Female non-vegetarian is cremated on five stages of wood.
 The deceased's youngest child or another relative gives them water.
-Then the deceased's eldest child, or a relatives sets the fire.
+Then the deceased's eldest child, or a relative sets the fire.

 In burials, the deceased is placed directly in the earth.
 At the bottom of a six or seven foot hole, a vertical tomb extends to the west.
 The body is seated inside this tomb with some belongings.
 The tomb is filled with salt and fenced with bamboo that keeps soil from penetrating.
 Then the main hole is filled in with mud.
 A tulsi-tree is planted on the surface of the tomb, above the body's head.
-Than a small bamboo hut is built on the surface of the tomb.
+Then a small bamboo hut is built on the surface of the tomb.
 For the next three, five, or seven days, family members, relatives, and others perform a death ritual.
 The bereaved repeat this death ritual at the end of the year—or, if someone wishes, at the end of every year.